-Category of Effect Description Separation from classmates A student with a disability and paraeducator may be seated in the back or side of the room, physically separated from the class.
-Unnecessary dependence A student with a disability may become hesitant to participate without paraeducator direction, prompting, or cueing.
-Interference with peer interaction Paraeducators may create physical or symbolic barriers, interfering with interactions between a student with disabilities and classmates.
-Insular relationship A student with a disability and paraeducator may do most everything together, to the exclusion of others (e.g., peers).
-Feelings of stigmatization A student with a disability may express embarrassment/discomfort about having a paraeducator because it makes the student stand out in negative ways.
-Limited access to effective instructional strategies Some paraeducators lack the experience and preparation to provide effective instruction.
-Some may do the work for the students they support in an effort to keep up; this is a sign that instruction has not been adequately adapted.
-Interference with teacher engagement Teachers tend to be less involved when a student with a disability has a one-to-one paraeducator because individual attention is already available to the student.
-Loss of personal control When paraeducators do too much for students with disabilities, those students may not exercise choices that are typical of other students.
+Category of Effect Description Separation A student with a disability and paraeducator may be seated in from the back or side of the room, physically separated from the classmates class.
+Unnecessary A student with a disability may become hesitant to participate dependence without paraeducator direction, prompting, or cueing.
+Interference Paraeducators may create physical or symbolic barriers, with peer interfering with interactions between a student with interaction disabilities and classmates.
+Insular A student with a disability and paraeducator may do most relationship everything together, to the exclusion of others (e.g., peers).
+Feelings of A student with a disability may express embarrassment/discomfort about having a paraeducator stigmatization because it makes the student stand out in negative ways.
+Limited access Some paraeducators lack the experience and preparation to to effective provide effective instruction.
+Some may do the work for the instructional students they support in an effort to keep up; this is a sign strategies that instruction has not been adequately adapted.
+Interference Teachers tend to be less involved when a student with a with teacher disability has a one-to-one paraeducator because individual engagement attention is already available to the student.
+Loss of porsonal When paraeducators do too much for students with Loss of personal disabilities, those students may not exercise choices that are control typical of other students.